 • Producing a set of reports that build the financial statements (Balance Sheet and Income Statement) and management information.

-The next phase of this engagement is to extend the PAA model to include the General Model, as well as extend the Solvency II model for their Lloyd’s platform.
+We are currently in the build phase of the PAA model which should be complete in May, at which point we will build the full general model capability, as well extend the Solvency II model for their Lloyd’s platform.

 In addition, we are currently running Proof of Concepts for other firms in the London Market.
 These cover the following: